 If you love learning about local cultures through food, then a visit to a Malaysia night market is a must.
 The endless variations of names, recipes and secret ingredients can be a real eye opener into Malaysia’s cultural diversity and a not-to-be-missed culinary adventure.
 You can also help Langkawi decrease the use of single use plastic bags & styrofoam by bringing your own reusable food containers & bags.

 *The above food and beverage selections were sourced from the Ulu Melaka, Ayer Hangat and Padang Matsirat night markets in Langkawi, Malaysia.
+If you are interested to learn about a few other local foods, check out 13 Must-Try Traditional Malaysian Desserts.

 *Need some tips for eco friendly shopping at night markets?
 Check out this video!